49 To-Do’s in Jackson Hole, Wyoming

 1. Walk through Jackson Lake Lodge.
 The wall of windows at the back facing the Teton Mountain Range frame a spectacular view.
 The wildlife watching at dusk from the outdoor patio at the back is fantastic.
 Highway 89/191 just north of Jackson Lake Dam.

-2. Enjoy a meal on the patio at Signal Mountain Lodge - nachos and the tequila lime chicken quesadilla are a must.
-For dessert grab one of their palm-sized homemade cookies at the checkout counter.
+2. Enjoy a meal on the patio at Signal Mountain Lodge – the PILE of memorable (based on size and taste) nachos and the tequila lime chicken quesadilla are a must.
+Add insult to injury and get the chocolate pecan bourbon pie to go and one of their palm-sized homemade cookies at the checkout counter.

-4. Take the boat across Jenny Lake and walk up to Inspiration Point/Hidden Falls (2 miles).
+4. Take the boat across Jenny Lake and walk up to Inspiration Point/Hidden Falls.
 Teton Park Road.

 5. Take a hike.
 There are many from which to choose and for all fitness levels.
 From the Taggart Lake hike of 4 miles to the all day not-for-the-faint-of-heart Amphitheatre Hike (rated very strenuous), there’s something for everyone.
 Taggart Trailhead - Teton Park Road just north of the Moose Entrance gate; Amphitheatre Trailhead - Teton Park Road, Lupine Meadows, north of Taggart trailhead and south of Jenny Lake.